harayoki/MMSXX_MSX1PaletteQuantizer/tools/disit_items/README.txt

 Each line in the batch file can also serve as a reference if you want to run the commands directly.

+## basic sc2 viewer

+`basic_sc2_viewer.exe` is a tool that generates a DSK image containing multiple image files and auto-executable BASIC code.
+By passing the SC2 files output by `msx1pq_cli.exe` as arguments, it generates a DSK image that can be loaded and displayed on MSX emulators.
+It is assumed that writing the image to a 2DD disk will allow it to run on actual hardware, but this has not been verified.
+Refer to the help for instructions on how to use `basic_sc2_viewer.exe`.

 # Documentation
 For more details, see the repository below.